Nomes77/AdBlockFilters/CONTRIBUTING.md

 ##### Ordering of filters

-New filter must be added at the top of the list.
+New filters must be added on the top of each list.

 The reason is to provide an easy way to check whether a filter is still relevant.
 The filters at the end of the file will be the oldest filters, and also the most likely to maybe be obsolete.